Leonid Krasin

-Leonid Borisovich Krasin (Леонид Борисович Красин; – 24 November 1926) was a Russian Soviet politician, engineer, social entrepreneur, Bolshevik revolutionary and a Soviet diplomat.
+Leonid Borisovich Krasin (Леони́д Бори́сович Кра́син; – 24 November 1926) was a Russian Soviet politician, engineer, social entrepreneur, Bolshevik revolutionary and a Soviet diplomat.
 In 1924 he became the first Soviet ambassador to France.
 A year later, he left Paris to become ambassador to London, where he remained until his death.
 He was an early and close associate of Vladimir Lenin and his financier and the first finance wizard of the Communist Party.
+Krasin died suddenly in London after having contracted pernicious anemia.

 Early years

-Krasin was born on in Kurgan, Kurgansky Uyezd, Tobolsk Governorate, West-Siberian Governorate-General, Russian Empire.
+Krasin was born on in Kurgan, Kurgansky Uyezd, Tobolsk Governorate, in the West-Siberian Governorate-General of the Russian Empire.

 His father, Boris Ivanovich Krasin (1846–1901), was the local chief of police.
 The composer and Proletkult activist Boris Borisovich Krasin (1884–1936) was one of his younger brothers.
 He was educated at a technical school in Tyumen.
 He was a star pupil at school, and met the American explorer George Kennan when he visited Siberia.

 In 1887, Krasin enrolled at the Petersburg Technological Institute, to study chemistry.
 He was briefly expelled from Saint Petersburg for his part in a student demonstration in 1890.
 On his return, in October, he joined a Marxist circle founded by Mikhail Brusnev, which was one of the first social democratic groups to make contact with factory workers.
 He was expelled from the Institute and banished from Petersburg again in 1891, for taking part in a student demonstration.
 He moved to Nizhny Novgorod where he started military service, only to be arrested in 1892 because of his link with Brusnev, and taken to Moscow, where he spent ten months in prison.
 After his release, he resumed military service in Tula.
 During a visit to St Petersburg, he delivered a talk to a Marxist circle organised by Stepan Radchenko, and was aggressively challenged by Vladimir Ulyanov, later known as Lenin, who was in the audience.

 In 1893, Krasin visited Leo Tolstoy, the author of War and Peace, who lived nearby, but, according to Krasin's wife, Liubov, who was present, they argued so furiously about revolutionary politics that Tolstoy "began to stamp with rage."
 Later, Krasin also became friendly with the writer Maxim Gorky, who described Krasin as:

 Thin and bony, shrewd-looking, his face for all the world like an old icon.
 When you looked into it, the pursed lips, wide nostrils and square brow with a deep furrow in the middle, revealed a man of Russian charm, at the same time with an energy that was not Russian.

 Arrested again in January 1895, he spent three months in prison before being deported to Irkutsk, where he worked as a draughtsman on the Trans-Siberian Railway.
 He graduated from Kharkov Technological Institute in 1901.